 • Some state and private rehabilitation centers, state schools for the blind, and Veterans Administration Rehabilitation Centers offer training for blind and visually impaired persons using a woodworking shop as the teaching laboratory.
 For resources in your immediate area, you can check the APH Directory of Services.

-• The American Council of the Blind hosts a web-based radio show called The Blind Handyman.
-The hosts, who are blind, discuss a variety of home repair topics and sponsor the Blind Handyman Listserv.
+• The American Council of the Blind in the past hosted a web-based radio show called The Blind Handyman.
+The hosts discussed a variety of home repair topics.
+Some of the shows are still available in the ACB archive.